Fredolx/open-tv/README.md

 ## Prerequisites
 The app both depends on mpv and ffmpeg. ffmpeg is a depedency of mpv on all package managers.
 On Fedora you will need to add rpmfusion.

+The Windows build **comes with mpv included**, but you may still install mpv from a package manager of your choice to always have the latest version installe

 ```
 sudo dnf install mpv #Fedora
 sudo pacman -Syu mpv #Arch